Duval County · Property Tax Appeal

 Should You Appeal Your Duval County Property Tax?

-Your Jacksonville TRIM notice starts a hard 25-day clock to challenge your assessment with the Duval County Value Adjustment Board.
-Enter the mailing date on your notice to get your deadline and countdown, plus a plain read on whether your assessment looks worth fighting and exactly where to file.
+Duval County mailed 2026 TRIM notices on Friday, August 14, which puts the deadline at September 8, 2026.
+That is a hard 25-day clock to challenge your assessment with the Duval County Value Adjustment Board.
+The date below is prefilled with the confirmed mailing date, so you get your countdown immediately, plus a plain read on whether your assessment looks worth fighting and exactly where to file.

 Your Duval County TRIM notice

-The date the Duval County Property Appraiser mailed your notice.
+Prefilled with August 14, 2026, the date the Duval County Property Appraiser mailed 2026 notices.
+Change it if your notice shows a different date.
 Your exact deadline is printed in the lower right of the notice.

 The appraiser's market or just value, not the capped assessed value.